-Here you'll see a long list of quotas for the project.
-In this example, the CPU quota in region "us-central1" is maxed out (the orange bar near 100%) and you'll need to request more Quota (see steps above):
+2. Identify quotas that are close to the limit.
+In the example below, the CPU quota in region "us-central1" is maxed out (the orange bar near 100%) and you'll need to request more (see steps below).

 Note that quotas are defined per region.
-To run your analysis across multiple regions (e.g. us-east1 and us-central1), you need to request larger quota in both.
+To run your analysis across multiple regions (e.g. us-east1 and us-central1), you need to request a larger quota in both.

 How much quota will I need?